A posteriori error estimates for hierarchical mixed-dimensional elliptic equations: Introduction

+The inherent geometric generality of hierarchical mD-PDEs also demand the same level of abstraction of \textit{a posteriori} error estimation techniques.
+This requirement makes error estimates of the functional type particularly well-suited for the task~\cite{repin2000variational, repin2003twosided, neittaanm2004reliable, repin2007mixed, repin2008posteriori, pauly2020solution}.
+The most attractive feature of this approach is that error estimates are derived using purely functional methods~\cite{repin2008posteriori}.
+The bounds are therefore agnostic to the way approximated solutions are obtained in the energy space, and the only undetermined constants arise from Poincar{\'e}-type inequalities~\cite{kurzFunctional2021}.

+However, unlike other types of error estimates~\cite{verfurth1999residual,zz1987estimator,oden2001Goal, vohralik2010unified,ainsworth2007mixed}, this generality makes standard functional estimates of limited applicability to hierarchical elliptic mD-PDEs due to the following reasons: (1) for general fracture networks, the mixed-dimensional Poincar{\'e} constant is not easily computable, and (2) since Poincar{\'e} constants are proportional to the diameter of the physical domain, residual estimators cannot exhibit superconvergent properties.

+To circumvent the aforementioned issues, we exploit the fact that Poincar{\'e}-type inequalities imply weighted norms~\cite{pechstein2013weighted, rathmair2019poincare}, and use spatially-dependent weights to control the residual norms.
+We show both theoretically and numerically that this treatment leads to sharper estimates when approximations to the exact solution satisfy mass conservation in a given partition of the domain.

+In view of the preceding discussion, our aim is therefore to obtain \textit{a posteriori} error estimates for the approximate solution to the mD~scalar elliptic equation~\cite{boon2018robust, nordbotten2019unified, boon2020functional}, where the mD~Laplace equation for geometries such as those illustrated in Figure~\ref{fig:md-examples} is described in detail in Section~\ref{sec:extensionToFracNet}.

-A wide variety of \textit{a posteriori} error techniques are currently available for fixed-dimensional elliptic problems; e.g.: residual type \textit{a posteriori} error estimates \cite{babuska1978error, verfurth1999residual}, methods based on post-processing \cite{zz1987estimator, babuska1978error}, goal-oriented type estimates \cite{oden2001Goal}, and the functional type \cite{repin2000aposteriori, repin2003twosided, repin2007two}.
-Nevertheless, existing \textit{a posteriori} error bounds for mixed-dimensional models are available only for specific cases in the context of mortar methods \cite{wohlmuth1999mortar, belhachmi2003mortar, wheeler2005mortar} and fractured porous media \cite{chen2017fractured, mghazli2019fractured, hecht2019residual}, with much less geometric generality than what we present herein.
-Thus, for practical problems, \textit{a posteriori} error bounds have until now essentially not been available.
-The current work rectifies this situation.
-We illustrate our error bounds' applicability on recent community benchmark problems \cite{flemisch2018benchmarks, flemisch2020verification} while considering three different families of locally-mass conservative discretization methods.
+We remark that while a broad range of \textit{a~posteriori} error techniques are available for mono-dimensional problems, existing error bounds for mD~models are far more scarce.
+Moreover, the ones available, are restricted to specific cases (e.g., in the context of mortar methods \cite{wohlmuth1999mortar, belhachmi2003mortar, wheeler2005mortar, pencheva2013mortar} and fractured porous media \cite{chen2017fractured,mghazli2019fractured,hecht2019residual}) with far less geometric generality than what we present here.
+Thus, for practical problems, \textit{a posteriori} error bounds for mD~geometries have until now essentially not been available.